The new shed in the corner of the car park at St John’s is a ‘bike hub’ for The Bike Project.

 TBP is a community of refugees, mechanics and volunteers, which includes bike hub members.
 They rely on a steady donation of bikes from generous individuals and organisations.
 Their workshop in Denmark Hill is a great space, but not always convenient when someone wants to drop off a bike.
 Not least as they don’t have the luxury of a full time van and driver, they work through a system of bike hubs, local drop off points for people to gift their old two wheelers to TBP.

 All donors are asked to fill out a bike tag when they arrive and attach it to the bike.
 TBP wants to thank everyone that donates a bike to us and keep them updated.
 They also need to check the bike’s registration details on the national bike register.
-Dave Young is co-ordinating things for us.
+Dave Young (079 1783 8447) is coordinating things for us.